livereload/LiveReload/mac/FSEventsFix/README.md

 ## Implementation

-This library uses Facebook's fishhook to replace the system `realpath()` function with a custom implementation that does not screw up directory names; FSEvents will then invoke our custom implementation and work correctly.
+FSEventsFix uses Facebook's fishhook to replace the system `realpath()` function with a custom implementation that does not screw up directory names; FSEvents will then invoke our custom implementation and work correctly.

 Our implementation of realpath is based on the open-source implementation from OS X 10.10, with a single change applied (enclosed in `BEGIN WORKAROUND FOR OS X BUG` ... `END WORKAROUND FOR OS X BUG`).